Aeroluna/LunaCoopMod/README.md

   - Allows Royal Academies to arm and store 1 additional missile at a time.

 Missile play is cool so lets make it more viable!
 Lower delay and bigger radius should make missiles more consistent.
 Storing additional missiles should lower the footprint of building enough academies to constantly be nuking.

-- Removed fake heal from Imperial Intercessors.

-It was so annoying when these got stuck too far back, now they'll push up with your army.
-They might push up *too* far but hey, they have cloak and Ignite Afterburners.
-Healer AI in general may be revisited in the future.

 - Reduced cooldown of Emperor's Shadow's Pyrokinetic Immolation ability from 5 seconds to 0 seconds.
 - Reduced cooldown of Emperor's Shadow's EMP Blast ability from 8 seconds to 0 seconds.